 The driver is designed almost entirely in firmware.
-Only the hardware peripherals standard to PIC16 and PIC18 MCUs are used.
+Only the hardware peripherals standard to the PIC16CXXX microcontroller are used.
 Thus, all communications and timing required by the LIN specification are controlled in firmware.
 This implies a certain percentage of software resources are consumed, most importantly, time.
-To put this into perspective, at 19.2 Kbps using an 8 MHz oscillator source, an average of 50% of the process time is used by the driver.
-Also, given the intolerance to uncertainty, interrupts (high priority for PIC18) should be restricted to the LIN communications driver when the instruction rate to bit rate ration (Fosc/B) is small (i.e., less than 200).
-For PIC18 devices, the low priority interrupt vector is available since low priority interrupts do not interfere with high priority interrupts.
+To put this into perspective, at 9600 bps using the 4 MHz internal oscillator, an average of 50% of the process time is used by the driver.
+Also, given the intolerance to uncertainty, interrupts should be restricted to the LIN communications driver.